GrahamCampbell/Laravel-Security/README.md

 Please check the system requirements before installing Laravel Security.

 To get the latest version of Laravel Security, simply require it in your `composer.json` file.

 `"graham-campbell/security": "dev-master"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 Once Laravel Security is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\Security\SecurityServiceProvider'`

 You can register the Security facade in the `aliases` key of your `app/config/app.php` file if you like.

 `'Security' => 'GrahamCampbell\Security\Facades\Security'`

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Core ) for Laravel Core.

+You may see an example of implementation in [Laravel Binput](https://github.com/GrahamCampbell/Laravel-Binput).

 ## Updating Your Fork